World Tennis Tour Juniors: Junior exempt project

-In 1997, the ITF began the junior exempt project to help the world's top junior girls to transition to the professional level.
-The junior exempt project provides wild cards into the ITF women's circuit events to the girls who ended the year in the top 10 of the world rankings.
-The number and tournament level of wild cards received depends on how high a player finishes in the top 10.
+In 1997, World Tennis began the junior exempt project to help the world's top junior girls to transition to the professional level.
+The junior exempt project provides wildcards into the Women's World Tennis Tour events to the girls who ended the year in the top 10 of the world rankings.
+The number and tournament level of wildcards received depends on how high a player finishes in the top 10.
 Beginning with the 2007 season, the junior exempt project expanded to include the top 10 boys, who receive wild cards into Futures events.

-Since 2018, ITF World Tennis Tour (former Futures) $15,000 tournaments reserve places in the main draw for top players in the ITF junior circuit.
+Since 2018, World Tennis Tour (former Futures) $15,000 tournaments reserve places in the main draw for top players in the World Tennis Tour Juniors.